molishree/devTinder/homework.md

 - Create PasswordHash using bcrypt.hash and save the user with ecrypted password
 - Create login api
 - Compare passwords and throw errors if email or password is invalid

+- install cookie-parser
+- just send a dummy cookie to user
+- create GET /profile API and check if you get the cookie back
+- install jsonwebtoken
+- in login API, after email and password validation, create a JWT token and send it to user in cookies
+- read the cookies inside your profile API and find the logged in user
+- userAuth middleware
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days

+- Create userSchema method to getJWT()
+- Create userSchema method to comparePassword(password)

 // app.use("/admin", (req, res, next) => {
 //     // authorize the admin